microsoft/fluentui/packages/react-avatar/SPEC.md

   activeDisplay?: 'ring' | 'shadow' | 'glow' | 'ring-shadow' | 'ring-glow';

   /**
-   * The color scheme used by the Avatar when displaying either an icon or initials.
+   * The color when displaying either an icon or initials.
    * * neutral (default): gray
    * * brand: color from the brand palette
    * * colorful: pick a color from a set of pre-defined colors, based on a hash of the name prop.
 If another method is